tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 The GPU delegate already supports
 [float16 quantized](https://www.tensorflow.org/lite/performance/post_training_float16_quant)
 models.
-There is experimental support on Android to run 8-bit quantized as well.
+There is experimental support on Android and iOS to run 8-bit quantized as well.
 This includes all flavors of quantization, including:

 *   Models trained with
     [Quantization-aware training](https://www.tensorflow.org/lite/convert/quantization)